Proposal for a nanomechanical qubit: Full Quantum description

 The validity of the qualitative description of the previous section can be confirmed in the general case by numerical diagonalization of the Hamiltonian given by \refE{hamiltonian} in a truncated Hilbert space.
 Using a basis comprising the $10^2$ lowest harmonic oscillator states largely suffices to reach convergence and we find the Hamiltonian eigenvectors $|n\rangle$ and eigenstates $E_n$ for the problem.
 The result for the lowest set of energy levels is shown in Fig.~\ref{fig2}.

 We first notice that for $g \sim g_{\rm c}^{\rm sc}$, the ground state crosses the lowest non-interacting electronic level, indicated by the dashed line $-t/2$, preceding the formation of two bound states in the double-well.
 Note that one expects that this crossing should occur for a coupling larger than $g_{\rm c}^{\rm sc}$, since for this value the problem reduces to a quartic oscillator, for which the ground state has a positive value \cite{hioe_quantum_1975} similarly to the harmonic oscillator zero-point motion $\hbar \omegam/2$.
-For $g\gg g_{\rm c}^{\rm sc} $, the two bound states have the same energy [cfr. the upper-right inset in \refF{fig2}] and are sufficiently far from each other that their overlap is negligible.
+For $g\gg g_{\rm c}^{\rm sc} $, the above mentioned bound states have the same energy (cf.~the upper-right inset in \refF{fig2}) and are sufficiently far from each other that their overlap is negligible.
 In \refF{fig2}, the third level remains well separated from the first two, and merges with the fourth level for large $g$.
-The anharmonicity, defined as \beq a= {(E_2-E_1)-(E_1-E_0) \over E_1-E_0 } \, , \eeq thus diverges as we increase $g$ from 0 to a value of the order of $g_{\rm c}^{\rm sc}$.
+We introduce the transition frequencies $\omega_{nm}=(E_n-E_m)/\hbar$.
+The anharmonicity, defined as \beq a= {\omega_{21}-\omega_{10} \over \omega_{10} } \, , \eeq thus diverges as we increase $g$ from 0 to a value of the order of $g_{\rm c}^{\rm sc}$.
 As discussed in the introduction, this anharmonicity is crucial to enabling quantum control of the qubit formed by the first two levels, $|0\rangle$ and $|1\rangle$.
-A minimum requirement is that the transition frequency between $|0\rangle$ and $|1\rangle$ needs to differ from that between $|1\rangle$ and $|2\rangle$ by much more than the spectral linewidth of the states.
+A minimum requirement is that the transition frequency $\omega_{10}$ between $|0\rangle$ and $|1\rangle$ needs to differ from $\omega_{12}$ between $|1\rangle$ and $|2\rangle$ by much more than the spectral linewidth of the states.
 As a practical example, in the superconducting transmon qubit \cite{schreier_suppressing_2008}, an anharmonicity of the order of 5\% suffices to afford full quantum control of the qubit states.
 In the following we will thus consider 5\% anharmonicity as a (somewhat arbitrary) requirement; this is sufficient to find the relevant coupling scale required to implement the mechanical qubit.